 The introduction of the Rover Cooper in the 1990s and BMW's new MINI for the 21st century have further extended our membership and created fresh interest in the increasingly rare and valuable original Coopers.
 That interest is reflected in the club's wide range of marque registers.
 There are 12 catering for every age and type of car to carry a Cooper badge whilst the 1275GT and the Mini Super each has its own dedicated register.
 In total 14 registers.

-As well as these marque registers we have a thriving network of regional groups and the club's website forum and Facebook pages - all intended to help members keep in touch, share their interests and solve technical issues.
+As well as these marque registers we have a thriving network of regional groups and the club's Website Forum and Facebook page help members keep in touch, share their interests and solve technical issues.

 A year-round calendar of events offers lots of opportunities to use or show your car and to meet other members.
 The highlight of the club's calendar is the National Mini Cooper Day, held annually at the National Motor Museum at Beaulieu in Hampshire, an event that attracts thousands of Cooper fans and their cars.